 Books must be clean, dry, and in good condition.

 We cannot accept: text books, encyclopedias, Readers Digest books, library books, free government books, and Time Life books.

 We accept corrugated cardboard, brown paper, and boxboard.
 Boxboard includes pizza boxes, cereal and cracker boxes, toilet paper and paper towel rolls, and other packaging boxes.
 Please remove all food and food liners from boxes.

-We accept cardboard egg cartons for reuse and recycling.
-If they are stained with egg white, please recycle them rather than offer them for re-use.
+We accept cardboard egg cartons for reuse or recycling.
+If they are stained with egg residue, please recycle them rather than offer them for re-use.

 Paper bags with a plastic film layer (e.g., for pet food, flour, etc.) are not recyclable.

 Large pieces of cardboard should be cut or folded to a maximum size of 3' x 4'.
 Cardboard should be CLEAN, DRY, and free of duct tape.